Best baking books

 Best for limited equipment

 It is a rare joy to leaf through a cookbook and find you want to make every single recipe in it.
-Such is the case with Edd Kimber’s latest book.
+Such is the case with Edd Kimber’s clever book.
 Perfect for anyone who loves to bake, the recipes are all made in just one tin – a 23 x 33cm brownie tin, to be precise.
 Covering cakes, cookies, brownies, pies, tarts and desserts, there’s a bake for every occasion, from simple favourites like classic birthday cake and tiramisu, to unique bakes, including tahini chocolate chip cookie bars, grapefruit meringue pie and pistachio crème brûlée tart with honey-roasted apricots.
+We also love his newer book, Small Batch Bakes, for more of the irresistible flavour combinations, but all shrunk to make smaller quantities.

 Must-try recipe: chocolate & cardamom carrot cake with brown butter cream cheese frosting